VJMReichenbach/plotting/README.md

 # plotting
-a set of scripts for creating some plots i needed
+a set of scripts for creating some plots i needed.
+This is really useless.
+Please go away.